mabdelfattahm/certified-aws-solutions-architect-associate/3-aws-serverless/dynamodb.md

 ## DynamoDB - DAX

 - DAX = DynamoDB Accelerator
-- Seamless cache for DynamoDB, no application re-write
+- **Seamless cache for DynamoDB**, no application re-write
 - Write go through DAX to DynamoDB
-**- Micro second latency for cached reads and queries **- Solves the Hot Key problem (too many reads on one value)
+- Micro second latency for cached reads and queries
+- **Solves the Hot Key problem (too many reads on one value)**
 - Each cache entry has a 5 minute TTL by default
 - We can get up 10 nodes per cluster for cache
 - The cache is multi AZ (3 nodes minimum recommended for production)